0

 Many customers like to add a layer of well-compacted hardcore at the bottom of the foundations to pour the concrete onto.
 If you choose to do so, you may need to use some timber to frame the hardcore and hold it in place.

-Once you have mixed the concrete, you can then add the concrete mixture and be sure to level it off using spare timber or some tools.
+Once you have mixed the concrete, you can then add the concrete mixture.
+Be sure to level it off using spare timber or some tools.
 Many customers decide to get a local builder or handyman to lay the concrete for them.

 Concrete Base

-If your base is not completely square and level, the build of your shed will be more difficult and you may find that your shed develops problems in the long term.
-Doubly check this using a spirit level, and then proceed with the easy panel-system or log build of your shed, before finishing off with the roofing felt and organising your garden items inside it.
+If your base is not completely square and level, the build of your shed will be more difficult.
+You may even find that your shed develops problems in the long term.
+Double check this using a spirit level, and then proceed with the easy panel-system or log build of your shed, before finishing off with the roofing felt and organising your garden items inside it.

 If, despite reading all of that you are still unsure, we do offer another solution… why not check out how RapidGrids could potentially be the solution you are looking for?